indigotech/kudos-bot/README.md

-# Thanks Bot for Workplace
+# Kudos Bot for Workplace

-Thanks Bot is a lightweight employee recognition tool for Workplace, which allows people to thank their peers in group posts and comments.
-Thanks Bot keeps track of recognition and alerts managers with a summary of recent recognition stats.
+Kudos Bot is a lightweight employee recognition tool for Workplace, which allows people to thank their peers in group posts and comments.
+Kudos Bot keeps track of recognition and alerts managers with a summary of recent recognition stats.

-*Thanks Bot requires **Read group content** and **Manage group content** permissions*
+*Kudos Bot requires **Read group content** and **Manage group content** permissions*

 ## Database Setup

-This bot uses a Postgres database for storing previous thanks events.
+This bot uses a Postgres database for storing previous kudos events.
 To use the bot, create a database table with the following fields:

 * `create_date` (date)
 * `permalink_url` (text)